backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 df2.columns = new_cols
 ```
 ## Visualizing Post-Recession Growth
-To avoid another graph of 88 HPI curves, we can plot summary statistics instead!
+To make a figure more interpretable than a graph with 88 HPI curves, we can plot summary statistics instead!
 I created the figure below using the graphical plotting library in Matplotlib.

 <p align="center">